Snag (ecology)

-In forest ecology, a snag refers to a standing, dead or dying tree, often missing a top or most of the smaller branches.
-In freshwater ecology it refers to trees, branches, and other pieces of naturally occurring wood found sunken in rivers and streams; it is also known as coarse woody debris.
+In forest ecology, a snag is a standing dead or dying tree, often missing a top or most of the smaller branches.
+In freshwater ecology the term snag refers to trees, branches, and other pieces of naturally occurring wood found sunken in rivers and streams; it is also known as coarse woody debris.
+Snags provide habitat for a wide variety of wildlife but pose hazards to river navigation.
 When used in manufacturing, especially in Scandinavia, they are often called dead wood and in Finland, kelo wood.

 Forest snags

 Snags are an important structural component in forest communities, making up 10–20% of all trees present in old-growth tropical, temperate, and boreal forests.
 Snags and downed coarse woody debris represent a large portion of the woody biomass in a healthy forest.

 In temperate forests, snags provide critical habitat for more than 100 species of bird and mammal, and snags are often called 'wildlife trees' by foresters.
 Dead, decaying wood supports a rich community of decomposers like bacteria and fungi, insects, and other invertebrates.
 These organisms and their consumers, along with the structural complexity of cavities, hollows, and broken tops make snags important habitat for birds, bats, and small mammals, which in turn feed larger mammalian predators.